Home / Auto Repair Shop Startup Costs

 low effort$0 – $300/mo·2–4 months

 Yelp ranks extremely high for auto repair searches.
 Claim your profile, add photos of your bays and equipment, and respond to every review.
-Don't pay for Yelp ads until you have 30+ reviews — the organic listing drives traffic on its own.
+Don't pay for Yelp ads until you have 30+ reviews.
+The organic listing drives traffic on its own.

 Fleet & Commercial Partnerships